-Due to the volume of applications, please allow up to 4 weeks for your documents to be processed and your application check list updated.
-Please do not e-mail our office to confirm your transcripts have arrived, as we will not respond to these inquiries.
+Due to the volume of applications, please allow up to 4 weeks for your documents to be processed and your application checklist updated.
+Please do not email our office to confirm your transcripts have arrived.
 When we process your individual application materials, we will notify you if there is anything missing.
 If your application is complete, you will see a box checked “Application Complete” in your application status checklist.
 To review the status of your submitted application, sign into MyUW with your NetID.

 How will I know when a decision has been made on my application?

-We will either inform you of the decision the admissions committee makes on your application via email, or we will send you a letter in the mail.
+We will inform you of the decision the admissions committee makes on your application via email.
 Responses can take up to 12 weeks.
-If you have questions about your application status please email firstname.lastname@example.org.
+If you have questions about your application status, email email@example.com.